MySQL enables database administrators to expire account passwords

 manually, and to establish a policy for automatic password

-or on a per-account basis.
-These capabilities apply to accounts
+globally, as well as on a per-account basis.
+These capabilities

 ALTER USER statement: